 The Museum traces its origins to October 1993.
 The original small museum in the city’s historic city hall has today blossomed to a more robust museum located in the same building.
 Open to the public without charge, the museum features a number of exhibits that interpret the city’s law enforcement history.
 One of the more unique exhibits is the jail rock with leg shackles attached to it.
 Dating to the 1860s, the jail rock was used to detain lawbreakers in the days before the city had a proper jail.
 Another particularly poignant display is the Memorial Room.
 The memorial honors the Phoenix police officers killed in the line of duty.

-Silver Strike Winery and Tasting Room almost seems out of place in the rough-and-tumble town of Tombstone, Ariz.
-The winery is located on Allen Street mere steps from the famous OK Corral.
-The winery features wines made with Mediterranean grape varietals originating in Italy, France, Germany, Spain and Portugal that are grown at vineyards located 50 miles east and west of Tombstone.
+At first glance, Silver Strike Winery and Tasting Room might seem out of place in the rough-and-tumble town of Tombstone.
+After all, the winery sits just mere steps from the famous OK Corral.
+No matter, the winery is a welcome respite from the cowboys, gunfights and tourists that clog the city’s streets.
+The winery, which opened in November 2011, features wines made with Mediterranean grape varietals originating in Italy, France, Germany, Spain and Portugal grown at vineyards located 50 miles east and west of Tombstone.

 Scottsdale, AZ 85259

 By the 1930s, when Frank Lloyd Wright and the Taliesin Fellowship began trekking west for the winter, Wright was an established architect.
 Taliesin West served as the winter home and school for Wright from 1937 until his death in 1959 at the age of 91.
 The complex drew its name from Taliesin, in Spring Green, Wisc., which served as a summer home for Wright.